Flipbook HTML5: Flash is Dead – here is the Solution [new]

 Simply browse through various publications, select a topic and read your magazine online.

 Yumpu is a company that caters more to all publications, rather than focusing on magazines.
-Yumpu has five plans: Free, Adfree ($10/month), Webkiosk ($95/month), Appkiosk ($219/month), Prokiosk ($399/month).
+Yumpu has five plans: Free, Adfree ($10/month), Webkiosk ($95/month + one-off fee of $119 for setting up the Webkiosk), Appkiosk ($219/month), Prokiosk ($339/month).
 With the free plan you get an unlimited ammount of magazines, unlimited pages per magazine, and HTML5, Flash, and JS magazine.
 The Adfree program has a free 30 day trial and offers Google analytics, privacy settings, and no external ads.
-Plans are billed monthly, which makes it easier to afford than the other annual-only plans of the other providers.
+Plans are billed monthly (and yearly), which makes it easier to afford than the other annual-only plans of the other providers.

 Flippingbook is an flipbook HTML5 company that offers two ways to build PDF to flipbook magazines yourself: either use the desktop program or build one online.
 The online version has one click uploads, branding options, lets you embed it in any website, and SEO options.
 The online plan is $49 per month billed annually.